Saghar Pur

 Saghar Pur (سگھر پور) is a village located in Pind Dadan Khan Tehsil, in the southern part of Jhelum District, Punjab, Pakistan.
 The village is situated near the Salt Range and close to the River Jhelum.

 Geography

 Saghar Pur lies in a region characterized by undulating hills and fertile plains.
 Its proximity to the Salt Range gives it unique geological features, while the waters of the nearby River Jhelum supports local agriculture.

 Demographics

 The population of Saghar Pur is estimated to be around 6,000 as of 2024.
 The majority of the residents speak Punjabi, while Urdu is also understood and used in formal communication.

+According to local demographic records, the dominant clans in Sagharpur include Gondal, Marth, and Tarar.